South Texas Flying Club By-Laws

 The Board shall have the power to adjust the dues and/or rates for certain Members for promotional purposes.
 This action must be designed, intended, and expected to benefit The Club as a whole.
 This action requires a unanimous vote of The Board including the President and Vice President to approve, and any such approved adjustment may be cancelled by a majority vote of The Board or the President and Vice President.

-Good Standing: Member in Good Standing means that the Member is current in the payment of the monthly dues and flying time, and Member has met satisfactorily all other requirements for Membership.
+Good Standing: Member in Good Standing means that the Member is current in the payment of the monthly dues and flying time including no outstanding penalties or fees, and Member has met satisfactorily all other requirements for Membership.

 Any Member may voluntarily surrender Membership in the Club at any time.
 Upon leaving the Club, Members in good standing may sell their membership for the amount the Member originally paid (i.e. $5000, $2500, etc.) or whatever the current market will bear, or donate their Membership to Club.
 The Board retains the right to approve any new Regular or Associate Members, and Board approval is required before such said sale.